Ramotion/elongation-preview/README.md

   `scalableView` — the view which will be scaled when you tap on the cell.

-  `topView` — static top view, add here all the views which wont be scaled and must stay on their position.
+  `topView` — static top view, add here all the views which won't be scaled and must stay on their position.

   Also you must connect this constraints: `topViewHeightConstraint`, `topViewTopConstraint`, `bottomViewHeightConstraint`, `bottomViewTopConstraint`.